A/N: Warning for more violence in this chapter.

 “No. Yes.
 Maybe when I was standing,” Gareth admitted.

 “You might have a concussion.
 Or be in shock.”
-Roman stood and looked down at Gareth.
-“I don’t know; I’m not a doctor.
-I think you’ll be just fine, though.
+Roman tilted his head to one side, dark eyes wide.
+“I dunno; I’m not a doctor.
 Let’s go.
-Lackless Inn, you said?”
+Kramer Street, you said?”

 “Yes,” Gareth said, accepting Roman’s help up.
-He hadn’t been standing for ten seconds before he turned to the side and hurled.
+He hadn’t been up for ten seconds before he turned to the side and hurled.

 “Ah,” Roman said, wrinkling his nose.
 “Maybe a hospital is a good idea, after all.
 Come on.
 There’s one on the way.”

-Roman readjusted Gareth’s arm around his shoulder.
-“Thank you, I think.
-Romanos is a celestial being in Borean mythology.
-Ro- meaning ‘above’ and –manos meaning all personkind, or the like.”
-Roman waved his free hand around flippantly.
+“Mine?
+Thanks, I think.
+Romanos is a celestial being in Troasian mythology.
+Ro- meaning ‘above’ and –manos meaning all personkind, or the like,” Roman said, waving his hand grandly.
 “My mother was a bit fanciful, with a particular idea about who I should be.
 You know, mothers.
 She thought ‘Roman’ was a name for someone who’d do great things.”

 Roman’s smile fell a little.
 “That depends on how you define ‘great,’ I suppose.”